burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * arg is Lvalue => `void f<T&> (T&&,& arg)=>void f<T&> (T& arg)`
 * arg is Rvalue => `void f<T&&> (T&&,&& arg)=>void f<T&&>(T&& arg)`.

-That construction has an informal name **universal reference** (the term from Skott Mayers), and it binds everything:
+That construction has an informal name **universal reference** (the term from Skott Mayers), and it binds everything (lvalues and rvalues):
 ```cpp
 template <class T>
 void f(T&& arg)
 {}
 ```

 The universal reference is not the official term.
 Scott Myers coined it only for informal discussions.
 Even though everybody (including language designers) realizes that it's a very useful concept.

 The `auto` type deduction works in the same way as the template type deduction and has the same reference collapsing rules: